MiaoMiaoMiao3/Event_Scrape/README.md

 ## Requirements
 To execute this program, I used:
 - A Google Cloud account
-- An email delivery service account called Mailjet
+- An email delivery service called Mailjet

 <br/>